al-ce/karaml/README.md

 ## ✨ Features

-- Complex modifications on a single line of yaml variables, and require conditions with shorthand syntax
+- Complex modifications on a single line of yaml so you can create and update keymaps quickly
 - Events for when a key is tapped, held, and released defined by position in an array (rather than k/v pairs)
 - Simple schema for requiring mandatory or optional modifiers in a pseudo-Vim style
-- Multiple frontmost-app conditions in a single yaml map
+- Multiple frontmost-app conditional remaps in a single yaml map
 - Aliases for symbols, shifted keys, and complex names (e.g.
   `grave_accent_and_tilde` → `grave`, `left_shift` + `[` → `{` )
 - 'Special event' shorthands, e.g. app launchers, shell commands,